Pay-per-click (PPC) campaigns operate much differently than SEO campaigns.

 Don’t fall into the trap of spamming keywords into your ad copy and headlines just to improve its quality score.
 While your ads will appear for relevant searches, it will fail to compel potential customers to click.

-Remember, ad copy is for people, not search engines.
+Remember, ad copy is for people, not Google or other.
 Make sure you are communicating clear and concise information to your target audience, such as your offer, contact information, and buzz words (such as buy now).

 The important thing when writing ad copy is to always write for the end user.